Exploring Modularity of Agentic Systems for Drug Discovery: Methods

 \subsection{Experimental Setup}

 Figure \ref{fig:Experimental_Overview} presents an overview of the experiments done.
-First, we compare the performance of seven different LLMs, then we compare the CodeAgent with the ToolCallingAgent, and lastly the influence of changing the system prompt.
+First, we compare the performance of seven different LLMs, then the CodeAgent with the ToolCallingAgent, and lastly the study influence of adapting the system prompt.

 To test the tool orchestration capabilities of different agents we formulated 26 industry-representative cheminformatics questions (see Appendix A.1).
-We consider 17 relatively simple tools (full list in Appendix A.2) that are frequently used in cheminformatics, including functions from the RDkit package \cite{landrum2013rdkit} and the pubchempy package\footnote{https://pubchempy.readthedocs.io/en/latest/} which allows for integration with the PubChem website \cite{kim2025pubchem}, tools related to physicochemical properties such as the CrippenLogP and molecular weight, but also tools related to converting text into molecular objects and understanding the attributes of molecular objects.
+We consider 17 relatively simple tools (full list in Appendix A.2), including functions from the RDkit package \cite{landrum2013rdkit} and the pubchempy package\footnote{https://pubchempy.readthedocs.io/en/latest/}.
+This allows for integration with the PubChem website \cite{kim2025pubchem} and gives us tools related to physicochemical properties such as the CrippenLogP and molecular weight.
+Importantly, we also include tools related to converting text into molecular objects and understanding the attributes of molecular objects.
 These tools are already used to answer industry-relevant questions manually and allow us to formulate multiple valid chains of reasoning ourselves.
 All LLMs had access to these tools.

 In total seven different LLM models were experimented with, including GPT-3.5-Turbo, GPT-4o, Claude-3.5-Sonnet, Claude-3.7-Sonnet, Llama-3.1-8B, Llama-3.1-70B and Nova-Micro (see Appendix A.3 for further details).
-For all models we experimented with both the ToolCallingAgent and the CodeAgent, yet for the Llama models, the ToolCallingAgent gave an error of not being able to access the tools in our current implementation (see Appendix A.4).
+For all models we experimented with both the ToolCallingAgent and the CodeAgent, yet for the Llama models, the ToolCallingAgent gave an error (see Appendix A.4).